-In our study, spinal CSA, a measure of tissue loss, which is often used as an imaging surrogate of axonal loss and has started to be used in MS clinical trials (Kearney et al., 2013), was not significantly different between patients and controls.
+In our study, spinal CSA, a measure of tissue loss, which is often used as an imaging surrogate of axonal loss and has started to be used in MS clinical trials (Kearney et al., 2013), was not significantly different between patients and controls despite CSA measurements being performed on a sequence with high in-plane resolution.
 Earlier studies with larger sample sizes (Bieniek et al., 2006) and those which included patients with longer disease duration (Losseff et al., 1996), demonstrated significant cord atrophy in PPMS.
 Based on CSA measures from our cohort of patients and controls, we estimate that the sample size required to detect significant differences in CSA in early PPMS, using the method described in this study with 80% power (alpha = 0.05), is 68 subjects per group.
 This would suggest that much smaller sample sizes are required to detect group differences early in the disease course with newer qMRI measures that reflect neurodegenerative processes other than atrophy alone.
+We cannot exclude that alternative image segmentation methods, such as the edge detection and partial volume correction method proposed by Tench et al (Tench et al., 2005) may have enabled detection of significant cord atrophy in this patient group and this merits further study in future.
 In order to validate these new measures for clinical trials, it is important to test whether these qMRI measures and metabolite concentrations are sensitive to changes occurring over time and predict clinical outcome at follow-up.

+Association between spinal cord metabolites and diffusion indices

+The modifications to gradients and pulse lengths necessary to perform QSI on clinical scanners have the effect of exaggerating the contribution of slow diffusing water to QSI metrics (Assaf et al., 2002), consequently, diffusion of intra-axonal water is highly represented (Assaf and Cohen, 2000; Assaf et al., 2000; Assaf et al., 2005) and it has therefore been suggested that QSI metrics make useful markers of axonal integrity.
+Interestingly, in our study, spinal tNAA concentration which reflects axonal integrity correlated more strongly with QSI derived indices of perpendicular diffusivity than ADC suggesting these indices are more indicative of axonal integrity.

 Associations between whole cord imaging measurements and clinical disability